mpaeke/TrueStep/README.md

 # TrueStep
 Closed loop stepper motor driver firmware for the BTT S42B-V1.0 board.
   - Special modified version for Sidewinder X1 by spock
-  - Enhanced Menu Functionality with more Informations shown
+  - Enhanced Menu Functionality with more Informations to be shown
   - Prevents starting Calibration by accident

 **NOTE: This is still a work in progress so use with caution!**